JimSycurity/jimsycurity.github.io/about.md

 I've pretty much known I was going to be in IT or InfoSec since I was in elementaray school when I got my first taste of Applesoft BASIC and MECC's Oregon Trail.
 I've strayed from that path multiple times, but I've been at IT now in earnest for 25+ years, with my most recent focus being on defensive security, specifically protecting Active Directory and Entra ID.

-In July 2025 I was honored to be accepted to the Microsoft Most Valuable Professionals (MVP) program in the area of Identity & Access.
+In July 2025 I was honored to be accepted to the Microsoft Most Valuable Professionals (MVP) program in the area of Identity & Access: https://mvp.microsoft.com/en-US/mvp/profile/01aa29ad-1527-452b-89a6-1dd2220fa77b

 ## Content